Phantom of the Poles

-The Phantom of the Poles is a book written by William Reed, and published in 1906.
+The Phantom of the Poles is a book written by William Reed and published in 1906.
 It attempts to explain certain mysterious phenomena reported by polar explorers by postulating that the Earth is in fact hollow, with holes at its poles.

-Phenomena to be explained by the Hollow Earth theory
+Phenomena to be explained

 In the General Summary chapter of The Phantom of the Poles, Reed posed several questions that he claimed were explained by the Hollow Earth theory: